-To obtain a PhD Degree you must complete three years full-time training or an equivalent period of part-time work (see below), and carry out an original piece of research which makes a significant contribution to learning in one of the many research areas in the Department.
-The Department wants its research students to obtain an effective training in research and to broaden their background knowledge, as well as undertaking a novel research project.
-In their first year students take a minimum of two taught modules from a wide range of courses offered by the Department.
+To obtain a PhD degree you must complete three years full-time training or an equivalent period of part-time work (see below), and carry out an original piece of research which makes a significant contribution to learning in one of the many research areas in the Department.
+The Department wants its research students to obtain an effective training in research and to broaden their background knowledge, as well as to undertake a novel research project.
+In their first year, students take a minimum of two taught modules from a wide range of courses offered by the Department.
 Modules consist of lectures and practical work, and each module involves about 40 hours of work.

 As a research student working in the Department of Engineering, you will have both a Supervisor and an Adviser.
 Your supervisor is responsible for guiding your research and training, and you will meet regularly to discuss your work.
-Contact with your Adviser is less frequent, but they will also take an active interest in your progress.
-At the end of your first year, you write a report on your research to date, and discuss your work with your Adviser and an Examiner.
-At the end of three years of research in Cambridge you then submit a more substantial dissertation on your research and have an oral examination.
+Contact with your adviser is less frequent, but they will also take an active interest in your progress.
+At the end of your first year, you will write a report on your research to date, and discuss your work with your adviser and an examiner.
+At the end of three years of research in Cambridge, you will submit a more substantial dissertation on your research and have an oral examination.

 You will be expected to develop your communication skills in a variety of ways.
 All students are required to participate in a Research and Communication Club: activities vary, but will include opportunities to give oral or written presentation on your work.
 Most students also regularly present the results of their research at Departmental seminars, and quite possibly at national or international conferences.